kbxu/awesome-comand-line/README.md

 `date +%s | sha256sum | base64 | head -c 32 ; echo`

-While having public key added to authorized_keys but still prompts for password
+While having public key added to authorized_keys but the terminal still asks for password
 ---------------------------------------

 **check for the below ownerships for user ufo**